 3. The Printworks, Bradford

 Benefitting from 8% yields and with properties on offer from as little as £120,000, Bradford’s The Printworks is a development investors won’t want to miss.
-Bradford is one of the fastest-growing cities in the UK today and the region is set to see price increases of 28% in the next 4 years alone.
-Bradford was recently named in the top 10 best buy-to-let areas in the UK, and some properties can offer between 8 – 10% rental yields.
+Bradford is one of the fastest-growing cities in the UK today.
+The region should see price increases of 28% in the next 4 years alone.
+Bradford was recently named in the top 10 best buy-to-let areas in the UK.
+And some properties can offer between 8 – 10% rental yields.

 Find out more about how to invest in a property in the UK in The Printworks Bradford